-Therefore, it is useful to understand a few tips for how to accelerate this learning process.
+It is useful to understand a few tips for how to accelerate our learning process.
 How can we cut down on the time it takes to learn a new skill?

 Before we learn anything new it is worth discovering what learning style suits us the best.
 There are several theories on the different ways we absorb information but generally our learning styles are:

 If you tend to be more engaged when looking at pictures, photos and images and are able to visualise objects, then you may predominantly be a visual learner.
 During a lecture you may not take in what the lecturer is saying but may get the message when they draw or write on the board or screen.
 You may learn more from reading the book on the subject than attending the lecture if the lecture predominantly speaks rather than writes or shows presentations.

 If you are an aural learner, then you can easily take the information by listening to the lecturer or an audio recording.
 You may easily learn lyrics to songs after listening to them a couple of times.

 If you have a kinesthetic bias then you learn by doing, you are more likely to absorb a new skill if you are involved (think sports, school science experiments and wood working).

 Quite often, the most successful method is a mixture of the three e.g. even if you are predominantly a visual learner it would be almost impossible to learn a language from a book without hearing how it is spoken.
 Once you have an understanding of which method suits you best you can save time simply by focussing on courses that are biased to your style or contain a good mix.

 Stay focussed and get plenty of sleep to learn faster